Pinot’s Palette®

 Training & Support

-The brand provides a robust 114-hour training curriculum designed to prepare franchisee personnel for launch; the initial franchise fee does not include attendance for any individuals.
-The program includes on-site launch support focused on operational readiness provided without an additional franchisor fee, and franchisees are responsible for travel and lodging expenses.
+Pinot’s Palette provides a robust 114-hour training curriculum designed to prepare staff for launch; the initial franchise fee does not include training for any individuals.
+The program includes on-site launch support to assist with operational readiness, with travel and lodging expenses borne by the franchisee and on-site assistance provided without an additional franchisor fee.

 Franchisee Stability